TacticalMetaphysics/Lisien/lisien/design.rst

 they like after that span--provided they do so within a ``with engine.plan():`` block, and thereby accept that things might not go according to the plan.
-Changes within the block get assigned an ID so that the user can cancel that whole plan, if they like, and Lisien will cancel remaining changes automatically if it detects that they can no longer happen.
+Changes within the block get assigned an ID so that the user can cancel it if they like, and Lisien will cancel remaining changes automatically if it detects that they can no longer happen.
 Lisien's understanding of causality is quite limited, though.
 Currently, the only type of paradox it can detect is if